 A. Philip Randolph, the first president of the Brotherhood of Sleeping Car Porters, was born in Crescent City, Florida, and grew up in Jacksonville.
-The son of a Methodist minister, he attended the City College of New York, and later published The Messenger, a radical black magazine.
+The son of a Methodist minister, he attended the City College of New York, and later published The Messenger, a political and literary magazine.
 Porters assisted railroad passengers with getting on and off the train, and with their luggage.
 The Brotherhood of Sleeping Car Porters was a union that advocated for these workers' rights.
 The 1937 contract between the Brotherhood of Sleeping Car Porters and the Pullman Company cut working hours, increased pay, and improved working conditions.

 Randolph was also a major influence in ending discrimination in defense plants and segregation of the U.S. military.
 He was director of the August 28, 1963, March on Washington, D.C. — the largest civil rights demonstration in American history.